OrganicDreamer/DNA-parts-list-creator/README.md

 ### To add DNA parts to the parts list ###

 1. Install <a href="https://cloud.r-project.org/">R</a> and <a href="https://www.rstudio.com/products/rstudio/download3/">RStudio</a> if you have not already.

 2. Download and unzip this repository.
 Double-click and open save2partslist.R in RStudio.

 3. Run the script.
 In RStudio the keyboard shortcut is Ctrl+Alt+R. This defines the function save2partslist()

-4. In R (CONSOLE WINDOW ONLY, YOU BIOLOGISTS!!!) type: save2partslist("the part's name","the part's sequence")
+4. In R CONSOLE WINDOW, type: save2partslist("the part's name","the part's sequence")

 5. Go to folder where save2partslist.R is saved, open partslist.txt to view your parts list.

 ### To remove parts from the parts list ###